You are here

 Learning evolution is tough for most high school students.
 It’s abstract, and learners have to trace its development over millions of years.
 For many religious students, learning evolution is really tough because it questions some of their deepest beliefs.
 I know this first hand.
 I grew up in fundamentalist Christianity in north Mississippi.

 Changing how American teachers approach the teaching of evolution is a long, long conversation.
 Teaching evolution can easily become a shouting match.
 My work is about engaging science teachers in finding ways to bring civil discourse to their classrooms that engage all science learners.
+In my other book, Making Sense of Science and Religion (see below), I worked with a team of people to line out for teachers and science educators the big picture of what this change looks like.

 2009 The Missing Link.
 An Inquiry Approach for Teaching All Students About Evolution, 152pp, Paperback